LisaLaw/AoC15/src/Diary/Day3.md

 High numbers seem to work well.
 Hm.

 Next idea was to separate the lists again and then compare them.
 Curiously this leads to an even lower (wrong) result.

+Next problem: `89` for X and `7` for Y was giving the same result as `8` for X and `97` for Y.
+So now I've added an additional comma between the X and Y coordinates in the position.
+It adds a few houses but is still not the expected result.